Erluan/app_device_integrity/README.md

 It's recommended to create environmental variable with the project ID to maintain your app, and project, integrity.

 ### How To Implement
-After you import the plugin to your project, implement the token generation can get the tokens using the following method:
+After you import the plugin to your project, implement the token generation using the following steps:

 ```dart